BCB Bancorp, Inc. (BCBP): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2000 BCB Community Bank Established Marked the entry into community banking, focusing on local customer relationships and service in Bayonne, New Jersey.
+2000 BCB Community Bank is Established Foundation of the community-focused banking model in Bayonne, New Jersey.

 BCB Bancorp, Inc. (BCBP) Ownership Structure